 Darling Harbour North spot on maps:

-Sydney City from Bradley's Head, Sydney, New South Wales, Australia
+Panorama of the Sydney City, Harbour Bridge and Opera House from Bradley's Head, Sydney, New South Wales, Australia

 Bradley's Head is a small cape on Sydney Harbour and it provides superb views of the Harbour Bridge, the Opera House and the city.
 The lookout is located at the end of Bradley's Head Road (off Military Road) in Mosman.
 Bradley's Head is now a unit of the Sydney Harbour National Park and managed by the National Parks and Wildlife Service.
-Vehicle entry fees are $3 per vehicle per day.
+Vehicle entry fees are $8 per vehicle per day.
 The park has gates that are closed at night so check opening and closing time before entering.

+This is a very tricky location as you will be located quite far from the city and unless you have a very nice clouds in the sky the panoramic shot will be really wide and flat so make sure to check the weather.
 The best time for photography from Bradley's Head lookout is pre-dawn, sunrise, after sunrise, sunset and up to 1 hour after sunset.
 You need full range of lenses for this spot depending on what you want to shoot.
 Telephoto shots from there could be also very nice as well as wide-angle shots.

 Custom map with all 12 spots: